Virtual Music at the Piano Year 3 (8-9 Year Olds)

 Age: 8-9 years of age (successful completion of Music at the Piano Year 2 is required to enter this level)

-Description: Music at the Piano Year 3 is designed as an extension of the Music at the Piano curriculum for children who wish to continue their piano education in a group setting.
-Advancing repertoire will continue to build upon musical reading, singing, composing, improvisation, transposition, and reading music.
-The parent/caregiver works alongside his or her child both in the classroom and at home.
-New songs and material will be presented each week, so regular attendance is essential.
-Children must complete each semester of Music at the Piano successfully in order to move on the next level.
+Description: Music at the Piano Year 3 is a continuation of the Music at the Piano curriculum.
+This course is designed for children who wish to further develop their piano education while remaining in a group setting.
+Advancing repertoire will foster further development of reading music, singing, composing, improvisation, and transposition.
+The parent/caregiver works alongside his or her child both on Zoom and in the home environment.
+New songs and material will be presented weekly, so regular attendance is essential.
+Children are required to successfully complete each level of Music at the Piano in order to advance.

-Proper technique and music literacy remain at the forefront as children develop as young musicians.
-South Florida strives to provide a variety of both individual and group performance opportunities each year, including local recitals/concerts and National Guild exams.
+Proper technique and music literacy remain at the forefront as children continue to develop their musicianship.
+South Florida Music strives to provide a variety of both individual and group performance opportunities each year, including local recitals/concerts and National Guild exams.
+Please note that availability of all performance opportunities is based on local health and safety requirements.

 Musical Goals: Play a melodic instrument (piano); Further ensemble skills; Read, write and sing advanced musical notation; Demonstrate a steady beat through the playing of melodies and harmonies individually and in an ensemble; Develop concepts of form, dynamics, tempi, articulation and timbre; Develop the ability to memorize mastered songs and perform them individually and/or in a group performance; Demonstrate the ability to transpose melodies learned to other musical positions; Further develop home practice skills